Reclaiming The Rhyme: How Black Women and Latinas Have Reshaped Pop Music

 Madden: And this relationship shows that women in the new millennium, as they have in decades past, are leading the charge in moving music forward.
 I think one positive change that's illustrated on the list, especially as you go down beyond the Top 50, is that diffusion of the mainstream genre traits that are often defined by race.
 In claiming identity, artists like Daymé Arocena, Fea and FKA Twigs have pushed the boundaries of what people expect from them as artists simply because of what they look like.

-Another example: Though Princess Nokia is best known for her raps on song like "Tomboy" (#104), the Nuyorican has put out dream pop and pop punk projects.
+Another example: Though Princess Nokia is best known for her raps on song like "Tomboy" (No. 104), the Nuyorican has put out dream pop and pop punk projects.
 Her latest release, A Girl Who Cried Red, is a mall goth trope inspired by her love of Slipknot, The Offspring and more.

 Fernández: Exactly.
 Artists like Ana Tijoux ("1977," No. 99) and Xenia Rubinos ("Mexican Chef," No. 69) have a different project than Ivy Queen or Shakira.
 Their music is difficult to pin a genre on; they're not trying to make music that appeals to a common denominator.
 Similar to Princess Nokia, Ana Tijoux is currently experimenting with an acoustic project after building her best-known sound on hip-hop, infusing Spanish guitar and R&B vocals.
 Boricua-Cuban singer Xenia Rubinos draws her smooth, layered vocals from R&B and her rhythms from hip-hop, rumba and son.
 Each honor the influence of black art forms on their own.
 They're all trying something new, but with an independence that their pop forebears were discouraged from.